Archaic-Atom/libSGM/README.md

 # libSGM
 ---
+We fork the code from https://github.com/fixstars/libSGM

+Thanks @fixstars for the open-source SGM code for Cuda.

+In this repository, we only add an interface for python.

+---
-A CUDA implementation performing Semi-Global Matching.
+A CUDA implementation p
+erforming Semi-Global Matching.

 ## Introduction
 ---